-Complete mobility - A physical fax machine is tied to a specific location.
+- Complete mobility: A physical fax machine is tied to a specific location.
 It's certainly not the most convenient piece of machinery to drag along when you are on the move.

+Our non-Windows users need to convert documents to a PDF before sending them from the TeleConsole app.
 Another choice is to efax documents simply as email attachments.
 The email is sent to a special Telebroad server that handles the entire faxing process.

-Full access to any fax and faxing history - A traditional fax machine is just a transition medium.
+- Full access to any fax and faxing history: A traditional fax machine is just a transition medium.
 It has no archiving capabilities.
 To be able to access any old faxes you would need a laborious system where you scan every fax and store it digitally, preferably on a cloud storage solution.

 With a digital eFax archive your entire faxing history is always readily available.
-It makes it very easy to find specific faxes, not only by date and time, but with actual keywords searches.
+It makes it very easy to find specific faxes, not only by date and time but with actual keywords searches.

-Selective user access - You don't want to have to stand guard by the fax machine to prevent important documents from being received by unauthorized staff.
+- Selective user access: You don't want to have to stand guard by the fax machine to prevent important documents from being received by unauthorized staff.
 With eFaxing you get a level of security and privacy that is just not attainable with a regular fax machine.
 Since faxes are delivered from a server and not from a phone line, access can be limited to selective users with clearance to the server and blocked from others.